jesusact/story_generator_ia/README.md

-# Story Creator API: Interactive Story Generator
+# Story Creator with IA: Interactive Story Generator 📖

 This project is a **Story Creator API** that allows users to generate creative, detailed, and engaging stories interactively.
 Built on a language model API, it takes user inputs for key story elements and generates a narrative tailored to their specifications.
 The tool is designed for creative writing, entertainment, and brainstorming purposes.